occopus/docs/sphinx/source/user/tutorial-advanced.rst

              ...

 #.
-Edit the ``infra_da.yaml`` infrastructure descriptor file.
+Optionally, edit the ``infra_da.yaml`` infrastructure descriptor file.
 Set the following attributes:

    - ``scaling`` is the interval in which the number of nodes can change (min,max).
-Change both for da and lb nodes.
+You can change da and lb nodes or leave them as they are.

    .. code::